 The purpose of the 5G ProSe public warning notification relay procedure is for the 5G ProSe UE-to-network relay UE to broadcast the warning message specified in 3GPP TS 23.041 [54] received from the network to the 5G ProSe remote UE(s) nearby.
 Broadcast mode 5G ProSe direct communication over PC5 is used for broadcasting the warning message.
 A 5G ProSe remote UE can receive the broadcasted warning message without establishing a connection to the 5G ProSe UE-to-network Relay for the relay service code based on the configuration as specified in the clause 5.2.5.

-NOTE: 5G ProSe layer-2 UE-to-network relay UE can alternatively forward the SIB messages (i.e. SIB 6/7/8) for public warning system to a connected 5G ProSe layer-2 remote UE over the unicast link as specified in 3GPP TS 38 300 [21].
+NOTE: If the 5G ProSe layer-2 UE-to-network relay UE is not configured with the destination layer-2 ID for broadcasting warning messages, 5G ProSe layer-2 UE-to-network relay UE forwards the SIB messages (i.e. SIB 6/7/8) for public warning system to a connected 5G ProSe layer-2 remote UE over the unicast link as specified in 3GPP TS 38 300 [21].